FormidableLabs/spectacle/CONTRIBUTING.md

    $ pnpm changeset publish --otp=<insert otp code>
    ```

-   Note that publishing multiple pacakges via `changeset` to npm with an OTP code can often fail with `429 Too Many Requests` rate limiting error.
+   Note that publishing multiple packages via `changeset` to npm with an OTP code can often fail with `429 Too Many Requests` rate limiting error.
 Take a 5+ minute coffee break, then come back and try again.

    Then issue the following to also push git tags: